mobambas/mobambas/README.md

 - 📜 **Harvard CS50x Course**: Completed.
 - 📜 **Stanford IoT Course**: Completed.
 - 📜 **Microsoft Certifications**: Multiple Associate and Azure certifications, primarily focused on multimodal generative AI.
-- 💻 Fluent in SQL, HTML, CSS, Python, JavaScript, Flutter, and Flask.
+- 💻 Fluent in SQL, HTML, CSS, Python, JavaScript.
+In the midst of teaching myself Flutter and Flask to deploy my innovations such that they can be conveniently accessed by users.
 - 📜 **SAT Score**: 1540 (790 Math, 750 Reading & Writing).

 ## 🌟 Featured Projects